We’re a global Community of Practice for collaboration, research, and advocacy to prevent and better respond to Tech-Facilitated Gender-Based Violence

 Our community is diverse including stakeholders from the research, practice, funding, tech, academic, and NGO and government sectors and from multiple regions and backgrounds, committed to better understanding and addressing the fast-evolving and increasing challenges presented by Tech-Facilitated Gender-Based Violence.

-In 2023, SVRI launched the TFGBV COP to complement and support the development of research priorities, an 18-month initiative, led by SVRI in collaboration with the Association for Progressive Communications, UN Women, and the Global Partnership to End Online Abuse and Harassment.
+In 2023, SVRI launched the TFGBV COP to complement and support the development of research priorities for the field.
+The research priority setting process was an 18-month initiative, led by SVRI in collaboration with the Association for Progressive Communications, UN Women, and the Global Partnership to End Online Abuse and Harassment.
 The result was the TFGBV Shared Research Agenda – a set of research questions identified as priorities by the field through a transparent, methodologically sound, comprehensive, and inclusive process.
 Through the agenda, we are excited to help the field align on best practices, opportunities, and advocacy around the five key domains:

 Nature, Prevalence and Impact